jdubindaclub/my386blog/_posts/2023-02-28-weapons-of-math-destruction.md

 # Why I Love This Book

-Let me take you back 4 years ago when I was a freshman studying finance.
+Let me take you back 4 years ago to when I was a freshman studying finance.
 I didn't have much direction as far as career path went, and I didn't particularly enjoy the classes I was taking.
 In my first semester, I was in a writing class and somehow ended up on the topic of algorithms as a writing topic.
 Although I had never thought about pursuing statistics or mathematics, I found the topic of algorithmic bias to be interesting.
 For the research portion of this writing project, I submitted a youtube video that I made comprised of clips of people talking about algorithmic bias.
 Cathy O'Neil was one of the people I included in the video, and I cited a her book in my paper, but I never actually read the book.

 My video that I clipped together four years ago highlights some specific examples of algorithmic bias.
+Cathy O'Neil is the first speaker in the video, I included clips of her from a Ted Talk that she gave.
 The video is included below:

 {% raw %} {% include youtube.html id="xbxv23MGh78" %}
 {% endraw %}